-We’re now just a few weeks away from—well, something schoolish.
-University administrations are snapping up plexiglass and assuring parents that the academic calendar, rudely interrupted in March, will proceed in the fall.
+After a spring of cancelled classes and a summer of uncertainty, we are now beginning—well, something schoolish.
+University administrators are hoping to avoid another semester rudely interrupted by contagion.
 Faculty members, themselves often especially vulnerable to COVID-19 because of their age, are recasting what it means to discuss Rousseau or perform recitals or work in a chemistry lab, all via webcam.
-Incoming students try to imagine a freshman experience without late-night dorm conversations or intramural sports.
+Our newest students are trying to forge meaningful freshman experiences from their parents’ basements, without late-night dorm conversations or intramural sports.

 Zena Hitz seems to have anticipated this crisis.
 To be clear, her book Lost in Thought, released in May, isn’t explicitly about the tectonic shifts currently rattling educational institutions.
 Nor should her central thesis of defending unabashed intellectualism be confused with defending universities per se, especially universities as they are currently structured.
-But in these calm months before what is sure to be a chaotic fall on American campuses, readers will unavoidably see Hitz’s book through the lens of fundamental questions about our approaching semester: What are our students learning?
+But during this chaotic fall on American campuses, readers will unavoidably see Hitz’s book through the lens of fundamental questions about our new academic reality: What are our students learning?
 What is the point of this learning?
 And how can we ensure that this learning continues to happen, on or off campus?